Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Properties of CDM: Incentives, Stability and Fairness

 \begin{theorem} The strategy corresponding to the oracle set in Eq.~(\ref{eqn:oracleset}) is unfair if for at least one agent $P_i$, there exists an interval $(v',v'')\subset[0,1]$ such that

-\end{theorem} Here, Eq.~(\ref{eqn:changeparpisvj}) means that the probability of arms with score $v\in(v',v'')$ accepting $P_i$ decreases less when $P_i$ is popular ($s_i^*\in O_{\mathcal B^*_i}$) than that when $P_i$ is not popular ($s_i^*\not\in O_{\mathcal B^*_i}$).
-This condition holds for many decentralized matching examples, such as the two-agent example in Section \ref{sec:stateofnature}.
+\end{theorem} Here, Eq.~(\ref{eqn:changeparpisvj}) means that the probability of arms with score $v\in(v',v'')$ accepting $P_i$ decreases less when $P_i$ is popular (i.e., $s_i^*\in O_{\mathcal B^*_i}$) than that when $P_i$ is not popular (i.e., $s_i^*\not\in O_{\mathcal B^*_i}$).
+This condition holds for many decentralized matching market models, including the two-agent model of Example \ref{eg:two-agent} in Section \ref{sec:stateofnature}.